RoshCoding/EcoBox/README.md

 # EcoBox
-A simple simulation of a box with different cell varieties.
+A simple and fun simulation of a box with different cell varieties.

 ## Controls
 Left mouse click - Place down cell at mouse position